hetmanskyi-cloud/AWS/terraform/modules/asg/README.md

 - All secrets are securely fetched at runtime by `deploy_wordpress.sh` using `aws secretsmanager get-secret-value`.
 - Outbound access to `0.0.0.0/0` is allowed by default for internet access (updates, SSM, etc.).
 - For production, either restrict egress rules to specific AWS services or enable `enable_interface_endpoints = true`.
-- For EBS encryption, ensure the ASG role is added to the KMS key's `additional_principals` list.

 ---